EmmaTheMartian/musi/doc/getting-started.md

 # getting started

-> important:
->
+> [!WARNING]
-> this document is a work-in-progress, it is currently unfinished!\
+> this document is a work-in-progress, it is currently unfinished!

 musi aims to be very simple by default, providing enough to function as a comfortable scripting language without being bloated, clunky, or tedious.